This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-The disadvantage of this method is obvious.
-Generating tables through template instantiation can significantly slow down compilation speed.
-If there are many enums, on compilers with low constant evaluation efficiency, such as MSVC, it may increase compilation time by tens of seconds or even longer.
+The disadvantage of this method is obvious: generating a lookup table through template instantiation can significantly slow down compilation.
+If the number of items in the enum is large, on some compilers with low constant evaluation efficiency, such as MSVC, it may increase compilation time by tens of seconds or even longer.
 Therefore, it is generally only suitable for small enums.
-The advantage is that it is lightweight and ready to use without any additional work.
+The advantage is that it is lightweight and ready to use, requiring no other actions.

 Since manually writing string-to-enum conversions is troublesome, why not write a script to generate the code?
-Indeed, we can easily accomplish this using the python bindings of libclang.
-For specific usage of this tool, refer to Use Clang Tools to Freely Manipulate C++ Code.
-Below is only the code to demonstrate the effect.
+Indeed, we can easily accomplish this using libclang’s Python bindings.
+For details on how to use this tool, you can refer to Use clang tools to freely control C++ code.
+Below, only the code demonstrating the effect is shown.

 import clang.cindex as CX